 Filling Out Your 411

 Pictured below is an example of what your 411 might look like, if you want to use our template, you can get it here.
 If you want to create your own, feel free to do so!
-What’s important is that you have all of your annual, monthly, and weekly goals all on one, single page with your personal and professional goals listed separately.
+What’s important is that you have all of your annual, monthly, and weekly goals all on one, a single page with your personal and professional goals listed separately.

 Take a look at the first two boxes at the top of the sheet labeled “My Annual Goals”.
 Everything you list here will be a big-ticket item, a “20 percenter.”
 Be selective.
-As you begin filling out your annual personal and professional related goals, it’s important to list each goal in order of priority.
-What you put here, and the order you put it in, will influence what you list further down the sheet.
+As you begin filling out your annual personal and professional-related goals, it’s important to list each goal in order of priority.
+What you put here, and the order you put it in will influence what you list further down the sheet.

 We believe that when you focus on your activities (what you control) the results follow.
 It also has the added benefit of making your success formulaic.
 When we do X, we get Y.

 So, a great test of your goals, is if you can answer all of these questions affirmatively.
 We call it making our goals “accountable.”